-Dedicated to the 95th anniversary
+On the eve of the 95th anniversary

 The medical community represented by professional guild of Kyiv physicians with its leaders - graduates of medical faculty of St. Volodymyr University (M. A. Levyts’kyi, O. Z. Lazariev, Ye.
-L. Sklovs’kyi, G. B. Bykhovs’kyi, I. I Frumin and others) laid the foundation of the Clinical Institute for Advanced Training of Physicians (1918).
+L. Sklovs’kyi, H. B. Bykhovs’kyi, I. I. Frumin and others) laid the foundation of the Clinical Institute for Advanced Training of Physicians (1918).
 In spite of the adversity and difficulties of those times they considered organization of advanced training for physicians to be an overriding objective and became one of the founders of the new institution and its first professors.

 A steering committee elected by the Guild of Physicians became the core for the Institute formation.
-The committee carried out considerable work “to design sections of the Institute, equip and arrange medical offices, invite consulting physicians, lecturers, tutors, out-patient department physicians for involvement in the activity of the Institute …on 2 August, 1918 the committee took a chance to open a demonstrative clinical out-patient department (13 Shevchenko boulevard) in all specialities as well as day and night out-patient departments for domiciliary aid” (the Central State Archive of the Superior Authorities and Administration of Ukraine.
+The committee carried out considerable work “to design sections of the Institute, equip and arrange medical offices, invite consulting physicians, lecturers, tutors, out-patient department physicians for involvement in the activity of the Institute … on 2 August, 1918 the committee took a chance to open a demonstrative clinical out-patient department (13 Shevchenko boulevard) in all specialities as well as day and night out-patient departments for domiciliary aid” (the Central State Archive of the Superior Authorities and Administration of Ukraine.
 Fund 166, case № 421, p.90, 1921-1922).

 In that way 95 years ago the Clinical Institute for Advanced Training of Physicians, whose very name reflected its clinical orientation, started its activity.
 The major objectives were defined by the first Chairman of the Board Full Professor Levyts’kyi as follows: “training of physicians in theoretical and applied medicine, knowledge acquisition and refreshment.
 To achieve those objectives periodic repetitive courses in all specialties are arranged which at the same time contribute to professional medical care of the vast masses of population in Kyiv and its outskirts…” (the Central State Archive of the Superior Authorities and Administration of Ukraine.
 Fund 166, case № 421, p.90, 1921-1922).